rekky1aws/wii-menu-recreation/README.md

 ### Sticky Note
 Notes for the day.
 Add a note, it stays for 24h or until you clear it.
 If you come back later (after 24h), you are asked what to keep or not.

+Notes' storage is handled  with localStorage, making it dependant on the device used and stored only on it.